-Dr. Bull is also certified in Veterinary Medical Acupuncture.
-Dr. Bull offers both equine and small animal acupuncture as an integrative treatment option for many ailments and medical issues.
+Dr. Bull is also certified in Veterinary Medical Acupuncture through CuraCore.
+Dr. Bull offers both equine and small animal acupuncture as an integrative treatment option for many different medical issues.

-Dr. Bull and her husband, Tyler, have two dogs: Selway – a Wire Haired Pointing Griffon, and Mesa – a yellow Lab that they recently adopted after suffering a badly broken leg.
-Dr. Bull enjoys everything the Bitterroot has to offer like amazing hiking and fly fishing.
+Dr. Bull and her husband, Tyler, have two dogs: Selway – a Wire-Haired Pointing Griffon, and Mesa – a yellow Lab, a kitty named Binks, and an energetic toddler that keeps them busy.